opensim-org/opensim-core/README.md

         $ git clone https://github.com/opensim-org/opensim-core.git C:/opensim-core-source

   This will give you a bleeding-edge version of OpenSim-Core.

+#### [Optional] Download, Configure & Build OpenSim dependencies
+1. Open CMake-gui.
+2. In the field **Where is the source code**, specify `C:/opensim-core-source/dependencies`.
+3. In the field **Where to build the binaries**, specify a directory under which to build dependencies.
+Lets say this is  `c:/opensim-core-dependencies-build`.
+4. Click the **Configure** button.
+    1. Choose the *Visual Studio 14* generator (for Visual Studio 2015).
+To build as 64-bit, select *Visual Studio 14 Win64*.
+    2. Click **Finish**.
+5. Where do you want to install OpenSim dependencies on your computer ?
+Set this by changing the `CMAKE_INSTALL_PREFIX` variable.
+Lets say this is `c:/opensim-core-dependencies-install`.
+6. Variables named `SUPERBUILD_<dependency-name>` allow you to selectively download dependencies.
+By default, all dependencies are downloaded, configured and built.
+7. Click the **Configure** button again.
+Then, click **Generate** to make Visual Studio project files in the build directory.
+8. Open **Powershell**.
+9. Go to build directory you specified in step 3 using `cd c:/opensim-core-dependencies-build`.
+10. Download, compile and install using `cmake --build . --target INSTALL --config Release`.
+Possible options for `--config` in this command are --
+    * **Debug**: debugger symbols; no optimizations (more than 10x slower).
+      Library names end with `_d`.
+    * **Release**: no debugger symbols; optimized.
+    * **RelWithDebInfo**: debugger symbols; optimized.
+Bigger but not slower than Release; choose this if unsure.
+    * **MinSizeRel**: minimum size; optimized.

+    You at least want release libraries (the last 3 count as release), but you can have debug libraries coexist with them.
+To do this, run the command once with each option.
+You should install the release configuration *last* to ensure that you use the release version of the command-line applications instead of the slow debug versions.
+Remember the option you used.
+This will be needed when buiding OpenSim.
+11. If you like, you can now remove the directory used for building dependencies (`c:/opensim-core-dependencies-build`).

 #### Configure and generate project files